Skip to content

 Fixing ‘Cannot Re-Use a Name That Is Still In Use’

-Are you encountering the error "cannot re-use a name that is still in use" while deploying Helm charts with Sveltos?
+Do you encounter the error "cannot re-use a name that is still in use" while deploying Helm charts with Sveltos?
 Don't worry, this is a common issue with a straightforward solution.

-While pointing to your managed cluster, run the following command to list all secrets in your desired namespace, filtering for those associated with Helm:
+Pointing to the managed cluster, run the below command to list all secrets in the desired namespace, filtering for those associated with Helm.

-If the command reveals any secrets with a status of "pending-install," proceed to delete them.
+If the command reveals any secrets with a status of "pending-install", proceed and delete them.

-By removing lingering secrets, you eliminate potential naming conflicts and pave the way for smooth Helm chart deployments using Sveltos.
+By removing the lingering secrets, we eliminate potential naming conflicts and pave the way for smooth Helm chart deployments.

 Check Sveltos Registered Clusters